udaijain-vlsi/VLSI-Verification-Projects/README.md

+# VLSI Verification Projects

+Hello!
+I am Udai Jain, a first-year B.Tech student in VLSI Design & Technology (with AI/ML Minor) at Vellore Institute of Technology (VIT) Vellore – Class of 2029.

+This repository contains my learning projects in Verilog HDL and VLSI verification.
+I am building a strong foundation in digital design and functional verification to pursue a career in VLSI (targeting verification / RTL design roles).

-# 4-bit Synchronous Counter Verification
+### Current Project: 4-bit Synchronous Counter Verification

+**Description**
-This is my first Verilog project – a simple 4-bit synchronous counter that increments by 1 on every positive clock edge and resets to zero when reset is high.
+A simple 4-bit synchronous up-counter that increments by 1 on every positive clock edge.

-### What I Learned:
+It resets to 0 when the active-high reset signal is asserted.

+**What I Learned**
+- Writing Verilog modules with inputs, outputs, and sequential always blocks
+- Using non-blocking assignments (<=) for proper register behavior
+- Creating a basic testbench: clock generation, reset stimulus, and simple checking
+- Simulating and debugging using ModelSim waveform viewer
+- Understanding clock period, reset timing, and overflow behavior

+**Tools Used**
-- How to create a Verilog module
+- Language: Verilog HDL
-- Generating clock in a testbench
-- Implementing and testing reset logic
-- Analyzing waveforms for verification

-### Tools Used:
-- ModelSim (for simulation and waveform viewing)
+- Simulator: ModelSim (Student/Free Edition)

-### Goal:
-Applying for Summer 2026 VLSI Verification internship (B.Tech VLSI Design & Technology, VIT Vellore).

 ## Design File :counter.v
 module counter (